OpenEvalProject/evals/manuscripts/elife-16070/v3/manuscript.md

 To assess the significance of each correlation score, we used the same permutation test as for the ROI analysis.
 Duration estimates were scrambled across participants 10,000 times to obtain a distribution of null correlations, and Z-values were calculated for each interval.
 We thus obtained a brain map of Z-values for each of the 24 intervals, and FSL’s randomise function was used to control the family-wise error rate, as above.

-Similarly to the within-participant searchlight, we found a significant cluster in the right anterior temporal lobe (
+Similarly to the within-participant searchlight, we found a significant cluster in the right anterior temporal lobe (p=0.019, FWE-corrected; Center of Gravity MNI coordinates (x, y, z) in mm: [32.1, −10.2, −18.7]; cluster size=535 voxels in 3 mm MNI space).
+The cluster extended from the right parahippocampal gyrus, hippocampus and amygdala medially to the middle temporal gyrus and temporal pole laterally (see Figure 9).

 ![Figure 9.](https://cdn.elifesciences.org/articles/16070/elife-16070-fig9-v3.jpg)

 **Figure 9.:** Voxels in orange represent centers of searchlights that exhibited significant correlations between pattern change and duration estimates across participants (p<0.05, FWE).
-The significant cluster had center of gravity MNI coordinates (in mm): x = 32.1, y = −10.2, z = −18.7.DOI: http://dx.doi.org/10.7554/eLife.16070.021
+The significant cluster had center of gravity MNI coordinates (in mm): x = 32.1, y = −10.2, z = −18.7.

-## Comparing results from ROI and searchlight analyses
+#### Comparing results from ROI and searchlight analyses

 The within-participant ROI analysis revealed significant effects in the right entorhinal cortex, right pars orbitalis and left caudal ACC.
 The within-interval ROI analysis revealed significant effects in the right entorhinal cortex, right amygdala and right insula.
 The mixed-effects ROI analysis showed that the right entorhinal cortex and left caudal ACC had confidence intervals above 0, even when naïve duration estimates were accounted for.
 Both the within-participant and within-interval searchlights revealed significant clusters in the right anterior temporal lobe.
+Figure 10 enables a comparison of the two searchlight analyses; the right entorhinal cortex ROI that emerged in all three ROI analyses is also overlaid.
+The within-interval searchlight cluster was located more medially than the within-participant searchlight cluster, though the two overlapped in the right amygdala, right temporal pole, and the cerebral white matter of the right anterior temporal lobe.
+Moreover, the within-interval searchlight cluster overlapped with the right entorhinal cortex ROI (see green voxels, Figure 10).

 ![Figure 10.](https://cdn.elifesciences.org/articles/16070/elife-16070-fig10-v3.jpg)

 **Figure 10.:** The within-participant searchlight cluster (p<0.05, FWE) is displayed in blue; the within-interval searchlight cluster (p<0.05, FWE) is displayed in yellow; voxels that overlap between the searchlights are shown in green.
-The right entorhinal cortex (q<0.05 FDR in both ROI analyses) is displayed in red; voxels that overlap between the within-interval searchlight and the right entorhinal ROI are shown in green.DOI: http://dx.doi.org/10.7554/eLife.16070.022
+The right entorhinal cortex (q<0.05 FDR in both ROI analyses) is displayed in red; voxels that overlap between the within-interval searchlight and the right entorhinal ROI are shown in green.

 The difference in the set of regions that passed the significance threshold between the ROI and searchlight analyses is very likely due to the difference in shapes between the searchlight cube and the anatomical masks.
 Following the anatomy is particularly important for small, elongated regions like entorhinal cortex and caudal ACC, which are unlikely to be perfectly aligned across participants.
 For the searchlight analyses, the data needed to be transformed to MNI space in order to aggregate the results; consequently, imperfections in alignment can reduce the significance of searchlight results in these regions.
 On the other hand, anatomical ROI analyses were performed entirely in native space, making them more suitable for idiosyncratically shaped regions.

-## Patterns of activity in entorhinal cortex change slowly over time
+#### Patterns of activity in entorhinal cortex change slowly over time

 To further probe the idea that the regions we found represent slowly changing contextual features, we assessed whether their patterns of activity change slowly over time relative to the rest of the brain.
 We focused this analysis on the right entorhinal cortex and left caudal ACC, both of which were significant in the mixed-effects ROI analysis.